MURDERGUTS/MURDERGUTS/README.md

 NOTE: Interact with very extra care and caution.
 I am dealing with a lot of stuff currently, so I may act very distant, detached, rude, aggressive, or even cold.
 I'm sorry. :(( BUT that's when I usually have iwec OR iwcaution.

 ╰➤ or even emotional, overly sensitive, and self-deprecating.
 I am an HSP(hypersensitive person).
 Please, please take note of that.
 It's already on my strawpage, but I should mention it here, too, just in case.

+╰➤ Does this mean I block freely?

+Yes.
+It completely does mean that.
+Either I do chat/requests/fully hidden.
 _____________________________________________
 ◇ Is inspiration okay?